Meet the Team

-Dr. Ekua Agha
+Dr. Ekua Andrea Agha

 Sarah Kornfeld

-Executive Producer
+Co-Executive Producer

-Olufemi Vaughn, PhD
+Olufemi Vaughan, PhD

 Zachary Oladimeji

 © 2026 Aguda Returns.
-All rights Reserved
+All rights Reserved I Contact I References

 London-based cinematographer and creative director; founder of ZUBBO Films; trained at the London Film Academy, with production credits across Surreal, Picante, Protcl, and projects with photographer Seb Xavier